apbertoletti/Net.Migration.POC/README.md

 ~~~

-3. Back to an especific migration on the Database
+3. Backing to an especific migration on the Database
 ~~~
 dotnet ef database update Name-Of-Back-Migration-You-Want-Go
 ~~~

-4. Run the current migration´s state on the Database
+4. Running the current migration´s state on the Database
 ~~~
 dotnet ef database update
 ~~~